 Controversies surrounding palm oil fall into two main categories.
 First is that since 85 percent of it is grown in Malaysia and Indonesia, it has a huge economic, social, and environmental impact on those nations.
 Those pressures bring good things and bad things.
 The second category of controversy is health effects of eating it, and we'll talk about that first.

 As an oil, palm oil's principal ingredients are fats.
 A quick review on dietary fat: the types we hear about most often are differentiated by whether and how much they are hydrogenated.
-Regular fat naturally has its carbon atoms all linked together with double bonds.
-An industrial process called hydrogenation breaks one of those bonds and caps it off with a hydrogen atom, preventing it from re-attaching to another carbon atom.
+Regular fat naturally has its carbon atoms mostly linked together with double bonds.
+An industrial process called hydrogenation breaks those bonds and caps them off with hydrogen atoms, preventing them from re-attaching to other carbon atoms.
 This physical re-shaping of the molecule, consisting of a long chain of these bonds, is what governs the way it interacts with our bodies biochemically.